MicrosoftDocs/fabric-docs/docs/data-science/tutorial-data-science-prepare-system.md

 ms.date: 5/4/2023
 ---

-# Prepare your system for the data science tutorial series
+# Prepare your system for data science tutorials

 Before you begin the data science end-to-end tutorial series, learn about prerequisites, how to import notebooks, and how to attach a lakehouse to those notebooks.